bahri-hirfanoglu/one-to-many/README.md

 ## Test Client

-You can create duck objects using the simple [client](https://github.com/bahri-hirfanoglu/one-to-many/tree/c%23-test-client/test-client) prepared in C#.
+You can use the test client(https://github.com/bahri-hirfanoglu/one-to-many/tree/c%23-test-client/test-client) to create simple observer clients.

 ## Contributing